 The picture barely hints at the daily stress he lived under.
 The late 1930s weren’t a great time to be a fisherman raising a young family.
 Yarmouth hadn’t gotten word the Depression was over and, like his working-class friends and neighbours, he always worried about making ends meet.

 When the Second World War started and the Canadian Army called for volunteers, he saw an opportunity to earn a steady pay cheque, a pension, and life insurance.

 The next picture I have of him is from October 1939.
 At age 32, he’s older than most of his fellow recruits.
 He looks stiff and self-conscious in his uniform.
 He told me later than he had hoped to be home in a year or two.
-He spent the next six years in the army, first as an anti-aircraft gunner and then an infantryman, lugging a Bren gun through Italian mountains and Dutch swamps.
+He spent the next six years in the army, first as an anti-aircraft gunner and then an infantryman, lugging a Bren gun over Italian mountains and through Dutch swamps.

 He was a soldier of no great acclaim.
 He killed when he had to and was injured a few times.
 His war stories weren’t about storming bunkers or leaping onto marauding tanks.
 He talked about his friends, the food, the civilians caught up in war’s horrors.
 He served simply and pragmatically.
 It was a job to get through: he was providing for his family.

 He returned to fishing when he came home.
 My grandmother said he was a little quieter, a little moodier.
 He sometimes drank too much.
 He never stopped thinking about the friends he lost.
 He was proud of his service but spoke of it rarely.